 As a low-income college student, your emotional health is bound to suffer, weighted down by a combination of imposter syndrome, lack of access to resources, and the high stakes on your academic success.

 I want to instill a sense of relief by sharing new perspectives on low-income students’ pressure to succeed.
 I hope to convince readers they are good enough to successfully further their education, despite the intense burden of financial insecurity.
+Imposter syndrome isn’t your fault, but a result of systemic inequity and marginalization.

 You have been fighting your whole life through financial insecurity, and there is no reason to give up now.